mswjs/data/README.md

 #### `create`

-Creates an entity of the model.
+Creates an entity for the model.

 ```js
 const user = db.user.create()